 After all, you definitely aren’t going to allow your opponent to out-touch you by 0.03 seconds or even less, just because they had slightly better tech suit optimized for freestyle swimming.

-A study conducted by researchers Jean-Claude Chatard and Barry Wilson, published in the Journal of the American College of Sports Medicine suggests that tech suits can provide swimmers with an overall performance benefit of 3.2% when compared to standard training suits.
+A study conducted by researchers Jean-Claude Chatard and Barry Wilson, published in the Journal of Medicine and Science in Sports and Exercise, suggests that tech suits can provide swimmers with an overall performance benefit of 3.2% when compared to standard training suits.

 The findings show a drag reduction of roughly 4.4% to 6.2% as well as an awesome reduction in the energy costs of swimming ranging between 4.5% to 5.5% when wearing a tech suit.